wp-plugins/vicomi-comment-system/readme.txt

 * Moderation improvements - GUI improvements and minor bug fixes.
 = 1.24 =
 * New graphs at the Moderation page - Get more insights.
+= 1.25 =
+* Changes at Moderation site - Addded search option - you may search for a comment/spam comment and delete it.

 == Upgrade Notice ==